Centrifugal or “vortex” separators remove

 the centrifugal vortex stage.

-use specially designed borosilicate microglass filter cartridges to
+Specially designed borosilicate microglass filter cartridges are used to

 channel these fine droplets to a coalescing drain point.